 Quitting smoking and limiting alcohol intake has also been found to be beneficial to those with MS.

-Although no one can predict the course your disease will take, MS can be managed through proper treatment and a healthy lifestyle.
-Speak openly with your doctor about your concerns and work together to create a plan that best suits your needs.
+Increased awareness, research, and advocacy have significantly improved the outlook for people living with MS. Although no one can predict the course your disease will take, MS can be managed through proper treatment and a healthy lifestyle.
+Reach out to members of the MS community to get support.
+Speak openly with your doctor about your concerns, and work together to create a plan that best suits your needs.